Sanke vs Corny Keg: Ultimate Brewing Showdown Unleashed

 The liquid port, on the other hand, has a long tube that reaches the bottom of the keg.
 When the gas is forced into the keg through the INLET, it pushes beer from the bottom through the tubes until it reaches “out port.”

-Like the sanke keg, this one also comes in different sizes.
+Like the sanke keg, a corny keg also comes in different sizes.
 For instance, it comes in sizes of 5-gallon (19-liter) and 2.5-gallon (9.5-litre).
 The 5-gallon is the standard size for homebrewing, while the 2.5-gallon is often used for experimental batches or when you have limited space.

 Advantages